marnixven/marnixven.github.io/README.md

 #Personal website about astrophotography
-This page is where I keep track of some of my astro-images.
+This is where I keep track of some of my astro-images.